maxpat78/w32lex/README.md

 suitable for the Windows world.

-It was tested against optimum [mslex](https://github.com/smoofra/mslex) project and it gives the same results (but with no regexes used), except that only the equivalent CommandLineToArgvW (and parse_cmdline from VC run-time) parser is implemented, not the CMD.EXE (Windows command prompt) one.
+It was tested against optimum [mslex](https://github.com/smoofra/mslex) project and it gives mostly the same results (but with no regexes used), with a difference: CommandLineToArgvW (and parse_cmdline from VC run-time) parser and CMD parser/tokenizer are implemented in distintct functions.

 At a glance, a compatible modern Win32 parser follows such rules when splitting a command line:
 - leading and trailing spaces are stripped from command line